Greater noctule bat: Habitat

 The greater noctule bat is a tree-dwelling bat that roosts in trees all year round.
 It is found throughout the deciduous forests of Europe from the Iberian Peninsula to the Bosporus region of Turkey.
 The largest concentration of greater noctule bat is in the south western portion of Spain.
 The greater noctule bat is a tree-obligate species that prefers oak or beech trees that have a hollow space for day roosting.
 Greater noctule bats also roost in pine trees if there are no other options.
 Other studies have shown that this bat greatly prefers birch trees.
 The studies' differing results may suggest instead that the greater noctule bat does not prefer a specific tree, but perhaps looks for the physical condition of the tree.
-It has been noted in several studies of greater noctule bat roosting behavior that different trees have different functions for the greater noctule bat, and that these tree-specific needs could affect roost selection for communities of greater noctule bats.
+It has been noted in several studies of greater noctule bat roosting behaviour that different trees have different functions for the greater noctule bat, and that these tree-specific needs could affect roost selection for communities of greater noctule bats.
 Studies in Hungary (Ke´ kes peak, 1014 m a.s.l.) indicates that greater noctules prefer high roost locations.
-The study also hypothesizes that older, decayed trees are preferred by the species.
+The study also suggests that older, decayed trees are preferred by the species.

 Diet

+Air, Brueghel the Elder, 1611.
+On the top right corner, there is a noctule flying and biting a bird.
+It seems that Brueghel knew about noctules preying on birds, perhaps from finding bird remains in bat colonies during his time in Italy.
+However, actual noctules hold the bird with their legs and take bites while emitting echolocation.

 While the majority of the world's carnivorous bats are insect eaters, greater noctule bats do regularly prey on birds.
 One study has shown that predation on birds accounts for over 80% of the greater noctule bat's diet during periods of the year when the birds are migrating.
 The greater noctule bat switches its prey type opportunistically depending on the time of year.
 In addition, with the possible exception of the Asian great evening bat, the greater noctule bat is the only bat that hunts birds on the wing rather than when roosting.
 The greater noctule is well adapted for hunting passerines in the air.
-It is large in size, has wings with a wingspan of up to 46 centimeters that are evolved for open-air hunting, and employs echolocation with frequencies beyond the hearing range of birds.
+It is large in size, has wings with a wingspan of up to 46 centimetres that are evolved for open-air hunting, and employs echolocation with frequencies beyond the hearing range of birds.